liujoshua/BridgeDocs/_articles/ios_get_started.md

 |taskIdentifier|String|Memory Activity|
 |taskType|String|memory|

 The `taskType` field maps to values defined by the `SBAActiveTaskType` enum.
-Alertnatively, you can use a `resourceName` key to point to a json resource file or *only* include the `taskIdentifier` which maps to the `Task Identifier` that you previously defined through the Researcher UI.
+Alternatively, you can use a `resourceName` key to point to a json resource file or *only* include the `taskIdentifier` which maps to the `Task Identifier` that you previously defined through the Researcher UI.
 If you do not include a resource or task type, then you must override